1995–96 Toronto Raptors season: Regular season

-The Raptors finished third in the NBA in home-game attendance, with an attendance of 950,330 at the SkyDome during the regular season.
+Notable highlights

+One notable highlight of the inaugural season occurred on March 24, 1996, in which the Raptors defeated the Bulls at the SkyDome by a score of 109–108, in front of 36,131 fans in attendance.
+Three players posted double-doubles, as Stoudamire finished with 30 points and 11 assists, and also made 6 out of 8 three-point field-goal attempts, while Murray added 23 points and 12 rebounds, and Miller contributed 14 points and 12 rebounds.
+All-Star guard Michael Jordan led the Bulls with 36 points; the Bulls went on to finish with a league-best 72–10 record.

+Aftermath

 Following the season, Malone was fired as head coach after only one season with the Raptors, while Murray signed as a free agent with the Washington Bullets, Miller signed with the Dallas Mavericks, and Robertson retired after ten seasons in the NBA.

-The Raptors' new logo would remain in use until 2008, where they changed the background of the logo from purple to red, while the original logo with the dinosaur lasted until 2015; the new pinstripe uniforms lasted until 1999.

 Offseason

 Expansion draft

 The team's roster was then filled as a result of an expansion draft in 1995.
 Following a coin flip, Toronto was given first choice and selected Chicago Bulls point guard and three-point specialist B. J. Armstrong.
 Armstrong refused to report for training, and Thomas promptly traded him to the Golden State Warriors for power forwards Carlos Rogers and Victor Alexander.
 Thomas then selected a wide range of players in the expansion draft.